 Now if you said you are giving it away or selling it that would indicate that you are not going to return to Thailand.
 That is the purpose of the questions for a tourist visa – ensuring your return to Thailand once your holiday is done.

 If you have any questions about a US tourist visa, US Fiancée visa, or a US Spouse visa then call us toll-free from the US or walk into any of our offices in Thailand for further information and assistance as well as with your US Visa interview.
 See also the US visa requirements if you have not read it as yet.

-The US visa interview in Thailand takes anywhere form 2-3 hours to complete.
-You may need to bring with all your documents if there are questions asked.
-This is mainly for your US fiancee and US spouse visa from Thailand.
-This is the final step when obtaining your visa.
+The US visa interview in Thailand typically lasts 2-3 hours.
+You might need to present additional documents if there are specific questions.
+This process applies mainly to US fiancée and spouse visa from Thailand and marks the final step in obtaining your visa.